The House of the Spirits: Severo and Nívea del Valle

-La Nana
+The Nanny

 Having served the Del Valle and Trueba families all her life, Nana is emotionally close to all the children that she has taken care of, especially Clara.
 She even takes care of Clara's children after Severo's and Nívea's death.
 Nana passes away in an earthquake and is buried without fanfare.
 Her body is later moved to the mausoleum with Clara's and Rosa's bodies.

 Rosa del Valle

-The oldest daughter of Severo and Nívea, Rosa was born with green hair and great beauty.
+The oldest daughter of Severo and Nívea, Rosa was born with green hair, gold eyes and great beauty.
 Her unearthly beauty intimidates everyone in the village except for Esteban Trueba, who is deeply enamored of her and seeks her hand in marriage.
 Rosa waits patiently while Esteban slowly accumulates wealth by working in the mines so that he will feel worthy of Rosa.
 Esteban returns to find that Rosa has died from a dose of poison meant for her father.
 Though never truly forgetting Rosa, Esteban marries her sister Clara instead.

-Jaime Trueba
+Jaime and Nicolás Trueba

-Jaime is the son of Clara and Esteban Trueba.
-A shy, bookish, and compassionate doctor who treats the poor, he serves as a contrast to his outgoing twin brother Nicolas and his cantankerous father.
-Jaime has always had a strained relationship with his father, especially given Jaime's revolutionary ideals.
-He becomes friends with the Candidate whilst under the impression that the revolution is to be peaceful.
-Jaime also becomes good friends with Alba, whom he treats as a sister.
-He is summoned to the Presidential Palace during the coup and is killed for refusing to announce that the president has drunkenly committed suicide.
-Esteban doesn't believe it until Jaime appears in spirit to Clara, showing her how he had been murdered by the regime.

-Jaime may be inspired by the personal doctor Arturo Jiron of the Chilean president Salvador Allende.
+Jaime and Nicolás are Clara and Esteban's sons and Blanca's brothers.
+As they grow, their relationship with their father Esteban becomes more and more strained.
+Nicolás becomes a guru and a Jaime a medical doctor.